NetSecQuin/Quintessence/Blue Pages/Cloud Security/Amazon Web Services (AWS).md

 - Disastor recovery backups may need to be stored at a different data center.
 - Some regions do not offer all AWS services

 AWS also has *Edge Data Centers*, which are in 310* different locations than Availability Zones.
 As access to certain data increases with time, this data is copied to an *edge* location near your customer base for better performance and latency.
-These centers are used for end-user routing and caching use-cases primarily.
+These centers are used for end-user routing and caching on public web application use-cases primarily (CDNs, DNS, Shield).

 ## Categories